ESMValGroup/ESMValTool_Tutorial/_episodes/00-quickstart.md

 >     ~~~
 >     {: .language-bash}
 >
-> - Edit the ESMValTool user configuration file to uncomment the lines relating
+> - Edit the ESMValTool user configuration file using your favourite text editor
->   to the host you are using to run ESMValTool.
+>   to uncomment the lines relating to the site where ESMValTool will be run.
 >
 > - For more details about the ESMValTool user configuration file see the
 >   [Configuration][lesson-configuration] episode in this tutorial.